JohnKenardy/Prog-Sec/README.md

 Precompiled and configured VM's are avaliable here: [Precompiled VMs Onedrive](https://unsw-my.sharepoint.com/:f:/g/personal/z5368497_ad_unsw_edu_au/EmH_EogeyClDpsrWrl_dxCwB9aZYVjpIN8wW-a2BdJ5mug?e=TaaXeP)

+Fix before running: Change itemRIFD to item RFID in the database

 Download vmware to run the VM from the sharepoint
 Run the VM and type in the VM username and password Find the ip and run it in the local browser